Maggie's: Lanarkshire

+Forth Valley

+Maggie's Forth Valley was designed by London-based architects Garbers & James and opened in 2017.
+The centre borders Larbert Loch, by Forth Valley Royal Hospital.

+Dumfries

+In August 2025 it was announced that the building of a new Maggie's had been green-lit, to be located in the grounds of Dumfries and Galloway Royal Infirmary.

+England

 London

-The Maggie's Centre in London is located at Charing Cross Hospital, West London.
-Opened in April 2008, the centre was designed by Rogers Stirk Harbour + Partners and was the first purpose-built Maggie's Centre in England.
-Dan Pearson designed the garden around the centre.
+Maggie's West London was the first purpose-built Maggie's centre in England.
+It is located at Charing Cross Hospital, West London and opened in April 2008.
+The centre was designed by Rogers Stirk Harbour + Partners, and Dan Pearson designed the garden around the centre.

 In May 2009 the centre won a RIBA award for architectural excellence and was named as London Project of the Year.
-On 17 October 2009 Richard Rogers and his team at Rogers Stirk Harbour + Partners were awarded the Stirling Prize for the building, and subsequently donated the £20,000 prize money to the cancer care centre.
+In October 2009 Richard Rogers and his team at Rogers Stirk Harbour + Partners were awarded the Stirling Prize for the building, and donated the £20,000 prize money to the cancer care centre.

+Maggie's Royal Free opened in 2016 in an interim building at the Royal Free London NHS Foundation Trust.
+A new purpose-built centre, designed by Daniel Libeskind of Studio Libeskind, was officially opened in 2024 by Queen Camilla.

+Maggie's Barts opened in 2017 on the site of St Bartholomew's Hospital and was designed by Steven Holl.

+Maggie's Royal Marsden, designed by Ab Rogers Design, opened in 2019 at the Royal Marsden Hospital, Sutton.

 Cheltenham

 Maggie's Cheltenham, beside Cheltenham General Hospital, was opened by Camilla, Duchess of Cornwall in October 2010.
 The centre was designed by Sir Richard MacCormac of MJP Architects, and the landscaping by Dr Christine Facer.

 Nottingham

 Completed in 2011 Piers Gough's building for Nottingham's Maggies offers a "light, peaceful and non-institutional design (to) be a sanctuary for all those who walk through the door.
 Sheltered by trees, the centre (is) a homely, comfortable space next to the busy hospital, where anyone affected by cancer can come to relax.
 The centre is a safe space where visitors can engage with nature while being sheltered from the elements.
 From the outside the playful appearance entice(s) people to take a look through the door; once they do the harmony of light and space will create a uniquely welcoming environment."
 The interior was designed by fashion designer Paul Smith, who grew up in Nottingham.